extravio/docker-ansible/docker/test/readme.md

 > docker run --rm -i -t ss4test

+Force docker-compose to rebuild any images that are configured to be built.

+> docker-compose build

 > docker-compose up ss4test

 depends_on doesn't wait until the mariadb container is "ready"